 As illustrated in chemistry and physics, the circularity here was both a problem and a solution to that problem.
 The problem was: how get to an end along a way that must be based on that end?
 (You can’t get to the correct “potencies” of language by presupposing the wrong ones!)
 The solution was: since that end and that way are already in place all around us, the more closely we study the phenomena of communication, the more we necessarily engage with their existing “potencies”.
 In this respect, the study of language and communication would be no different than the study of chemistry and physics: the “potencies” of them all are already (and have always been) active in the environment around us.
 We are, so to say, directed in advance, and against our own “opposite” consciousness, to the required result — which is also the beginning.

 McLuhan repeatedly drew attention to this ‘paradox’ as described by Aristotle and Aquinas:

 The basis of all paradox, Christian and secular, is to be found in the sixth book of the Physics of Aristotle, to which Aquinas refers in his Summa Theologica I.II.q 113.a.7, ad quintum.
 The question for Aquinas is whether justification by faith occurs instantly or gradually.
 Aquinas says it occurs instantly because — here he appeals to Aristotle’s Physics — “the whole preceding time during which anything moves towards its form, it is under the opposite form”.2

-The “paradox” consists in the fact that a gestalt-switch to an “opposite form” is first of all not only possible, but is actually definitive of humans as occurring already with in the first use language — an event repeated whenever an in-fant learns to speak.
+The “paradox” consists first of all in the fact that a sudden gestalt-switch to an “opposite form” is even possible; but, secondly, it consists in the further fact that it is definitive of humans as occurring already with in the first use language — an event repeated whenever an in-fant learns to speak.